shwestrick/sml-splittable-random/README.md

 # sml-splittable-random

-Splittable, pseudo-random generator in Standard ML, based on SplitMix by Steele, Lea, and Flood (https://gee.cs.oswego.edu/dl/papers/oopsla14.pdf) which is the basis of Java's `java.util.SplittableRandom` class.
+Splittable, pseudo-random generator in Standard ML, based on SplitMix by Steele, Lea, and Flood (https://gee.cs.oswego.edu/dl/papers/oopsla14.pdf).
 This generator is optimized for efficiency, and is suitable for general pseudo-randomness, such as in the implementation of randomized algorithms or random testing.

 This library should **not** be used for any cryptographic purposes.

 Splitting is useful for divide-and-conquer-style code, especially